zeset/coderio/README.md

 coderio / Ubuntu setup
 ==============

-This is a Django Backend build on top of Django Rest Framework that provides an API interface to interact with [Star Wars API](https://swapi.dev/) Characters data, while using a sqlite database for cache purposes.
+This is a Django backend project build on top of Django Rest Framework that provides an API interface to interact with [Star Wars API](https://swapi.dev/) Characters data, while using a sqlite database for cache purposes.
 Next, you'll find enough instructions to run the project.

 1. [Run using virtualenv](#virtualenvs)